 Mary Shambarger has made investing in the lives of others her life’s work.
 For more than 30 years she served on the faculty of Ouachita Baptist University in the Department of Music.
 Mary has shown grace, leadership, integrity and faith, qualities she has also instilled in her students.

 Mary’s first teaching job was at Cassville (Missouri) High School, where she met her husband, the late Dr. Jake Shambarger, a basketball coach.
-As newlyweds, the two moved to Walnut Ridge to teach at Williams Baptist College, where they remained for six years before moving on to Ouachita Baptist University in 1966.
+As newlyweds, the two moved to Walnut Ridge to teach at Williams Baptist College, where they remained for six years before moving to Ouachita Baptist University in 1966.

-While at Ouachita, Mary formed and directed The Ouachi-Tones, an all female choral ensemble.
-The group traveled and performed extensively over Arkansas, the United States, and abroad, serving as ambassadors for the university.
+While at Ouachita, Mary formed and directed The Ouachi-Tones, an all-female choral ensemble.
+The group traveled and performed extensively over Arkansas, the United States and abroad, serving as ambassadors for the university.
 In 1991, after 25 years, she chose to restructure the group and formed The Ouachita Sounds, an ensemble combining women and men.

-While on the faculty at OBU, Mary also served as Chairman of the Applied Music Department, Coordinator of Voice, Arkansas Governor of NATS, and was OBU’s Representative for the Arkansas Women of Higher Education.
+While on the faculty at OBU, Mary also served as Chairman of the Applied Music Department, Coordinator of Voice, Arkansas Governor of NATS and was OBU’s representative for the Arkansas Women of Higher Education.
 At the time of her retirement from Ouachita in 1998, she was the Lena Goodwin Trimble Professor of Music, Emerita.
 The same year, the Mary Shambarger Competition for Singers was established and continues to be held on the OBU campus each February.

 Mary currently lives in Bentonville, Arkansas, enjoying family.
 She lives near her daughter, Susan, and son-in-law, Dr. Steve Goss (both graduates of Ouachita).
 She has two grandsons, Chad and Jake.

 She is an active member of First Baptist Church in Bentonville, a member of P.E.O., and the Bentonville Garden Club.
-Other professional affiliations include the Andante Music Club, National Association of Teachers of Singing (NATS), American Choral Directors Association, Pi Kappa Lambda, Sigma Alpha Iota, and the Governing Board of the Opera in the Ozarks.
+Other professional affiliations include the Andante Music Club, National Association of Teachers of Singing (NATS), American Choral Directors Association, Pi Kappa Lambda, Sigma Alpha Iota and the Governing Board of the Opera in the Ozarks.

 “I am very blessed with a wonderful husband who has a love for Ouachita that very nearly exceeds his love for me.
 Together, we enjoy the blessing of spreading the news about Ouachita wherever and whenever we can.
-We are so thankful that we can provide some financial assistance to Ouachita students and home that those endeavors will bear fruit far into Ouachita’s future.”
+We are so thankful that we can provide some financial assistance to Ouachita students and hope that those endeavors will bear fruit far into Ouachita’s future.”

 In 1964, Molly met and married her husband of now 48 years.
 “My time at Ouachita was filled with many happy memories.
-I made life-long friends.
+I made lifelong friends.
 Of the three different roommates I was privileged to have over the time of four years, we four are still fast friends with which I communicate regularly.”

 After receiving her BA in Sociology, Molly felt her calling was to be with family.
-“I was employed by the office of the Ladue Board of Education (St. Louis, MO) until the birth of our first daughter.
-I have been privileged to fulfill my heartfelt dream of becoming a full time housewife and mother to Laura and Jennifer.
+“I was employed by the office of the Ladue Board of Education (St. Louis, Mo.) until the birth of our first daughter.
+I have been privileged to fulfill my heartfelt dream of becoming a full-time housewife and mother to Laura and Jennifer.
 I am still thankful, daily, that I was granted this opportunity.”

 “Our years in Bald Knob have been rewarding, as we have served the community with a business that has benefited the citizens of Bald Knob.”
-Molly is very active in the community, serving on my boards throughout the years.
-She currently serves on the board of Friends for Life, a White County not-for-profit Christ-centered organization that ministers to individuals whom face unplanned pregnancy.
+Molly is very active in the community, serving on many boards throughout the years.
+She currently serves on the board of Friends for Life, a White County not-for-profit Christ-centered organization that ministers to individuals who face unplanned pregnancy.
 Molly is also active in the Bald Knob Garden Club, serving as President twice; she is Past President of the Bald Knob Country Club and has served on the Board of Directors for Citizens State Bank.
 The Kirchers are proud members of Central Baptist Church in Bald Knob, where Molly has served as organist for 40 years.

 Margaret Wright, a member of the Ouachita Baptist University Class of 1967, graduated with honors with a major in accounting and a minor in economics.
 Margaret, a Certified Public Accountant, completed her graduate degree from North Texas State University in 1969 with a major in accounting and a minor in economics.

 Margaret grew up in Pine Bluff where she married Charles Wright (OBU Class of 1960).
 Upon retirement in 2004, they moved to Little Rock where they joined Immanuel Baptist Church.
-They have one daughter, Kimberly Wright-Lawrence (OBU Class of 1985) who lives in Sausalito, Calif., with her husband, Mark.
+They have one daughter, Kimberly Wright-Lawrence (OBU Class of 1985), who lives in Sausalito, Calif., with her husband, Mark.
 Kimberly is a member of the San Francisco Symphony and a former member of the Chicago Symphony.

 Margaret was a member of First Baptist Church of Arkadelphia for 40 years where she served as a Sunday school teacher, four terms on the Finance Committee and held various other offices.
 While living in Arkadelphia, she served the community as a board member for the Single Parent Scholarship Fund, the Clark County Bond Facilities Commission and the Clark County Industrial Development Commission.

 Margaret and Charles served Ouachita for 35 years and 40 years respectively.
 She began her teaching career at Ouachita in 1969 and retired in 2004.
-During most of her years of service, Margaret was Chair of the Department of Accounting and Chair of Division of Business and Economics.
+During most of her years of service, Margaret was Chair of the Department of Accounting and Chair of the Division of Business and Economics.
 From 1993-1999, she served as Director of Corporate and Foundation Programs.
 Upon her retirement, Margaret was honored as a Professor Emerita of Accounting.